MartinSenne/WasteAnHourHavingFun/README.md

 * Easy extensibility towards any modulo-based balanced game with an unequal number of weapons. (e.g. rock-paper-scissors-lizard-Spock).
 See (wiki article)[https://en.wikipedia.org/wiki/Rock-paper-scissors#Additional_weapons] for details.
 * Easy extensibility towards a real "Client-Server"-based architecture, as `Game` (reflecting the backend) can be easily adopted to be used from a frontend.
-In order to do so, wrap parameters for call to `Game.submitMove` and result `GameStatus` into appropriate JSON objects.
+In order to do so, wrap parameters for calls to `Game.submitMove` and its result `GameStatus` into appropriate JSON objects.

 ### Current Deficiencies

-As time is not unlimited, the following deficiencies exist
+Currently, the following deficiencies exist:

 * Test-wise
   * Test coverage can be improved.
 Especially the following tests are missing:
     * Test that the final score is correct.
-    * Tests that proof correct behaviour of ConsoleUI.
+    * Tests that proof the correct behaviour of ConsoleUI.
 * Code-wise
   * Nested `if-else` structure in `GameImpl.submitMove` is ugly.
-This can be easily resolved by turning if statement into methods return `Try` and then using for-comprehension to combine the `Try`-monad.
+This can be easily resolved by turning `if`-statements into methods that return `Try`.
+The `Try`s from these method invocations can then easily be combined via a for-comprehension as `Try` is a monad.
-  * `var state` in `Game` is ugly.
+  * Having `var state` in `Game` is ugly.
 Two possible approaches to improve that situation
     * Use an actor (and the Akka actor framework) to have the game actor encapsulate its mutable state
-    * Use a state monad instead
+    * Use a state monad

 ## Guide